Iconic (concert)

 Iconic was a co-headlining concert tour by Filipino singers Sharon Cuneta and Regine Velasquez.
-Comprising 16 shows, it began on October 18, 2019, at the Araneta Coliseum in Manila and visited the United States.
-The tour is set to conclude on March 26, 2023, in Los Angeles.
-Initially conceived to include a six-date North American leg in May 2020, the tour was rescheduled and new shows were added after it was delayed by two years due to the COVID-19 pandemic.
-It resumed in June 2022 at the Resorts World Manila.
-The shows in the Philippines featured guest appearances by Pilita Corrales, Jeremy Glinoga, and Zephanie Dimaranan.
-In December 2022, another tour leg in North America was announced with shows scheduled to begin on March 17, 2023.
+Comprising 16 shows, it began on October 18, 2019, at the Araneta Coliseum in Manila, and concluded on March 26, 2023, in Los Angeles.
+The tour in the United States was due to begin May 2020 with six dates scheduled, but these were postponed following the outbreak of the COVID-19 pandemic; new shows were announced after a two-year delay.
+It continued in June 2022 at the Resorts World Manila, followed by a series of shows in the United States throughout 2023.
+The concert tour featured guest appearances by Pilita Corrales, Jeremy Glinoga, and Zephanie Dimaranan.

 Described as a production of "two unrivaled names in the music scene", the tour was Cuneta and Velasquez's first joint venture after the latter signed a deal with ABS-CBN in October 2018.
 It was inspired by their desire to perform each other's material from their early works, since they believe these would unite their different musical audiences.
-The set list included songs taken from the singers' discographies, as well as additional covers of various pop and OPM hits.
+The set list included songs taken from the singers' discographies, as well as additional cover songs.
 The pair promoted the show extensively through television appearances and social media.
 Critics generally lauded the tour, praising the repertoire and both artists' chemistry and performance abilities.
 For their work, both singers earned an Aliw Award for Best Collaboration in a Concert in 2019, while Velasquez was named Female Concert Performer of the Year at the Star Awards for Music in 2021.